mattyturn95/travel-app/README.md

 ### Existing Features

 The app uses the Google Maps and Google Places API to provide search results about accommodation, places of interest and places to eat.
+Each individual result may be added to a list below the map so user's can keep track of the places they wish to visit, stay or dine.

 ### Features left to implement